rust-lang/blog.rust-lang.org/content/the-incoming-summer-of-clippy.md

 code, and note that every single one of them needs maintaining and accounting for current and future changes in the compiler as a whole.

-As a team we’ll focus on making contributing the best it can be, we’ll try to bisect all the issues possible and mark the issues that could be great as a starting point to get familiar with the project.
+As a team we’ll focus on making contributing the best it can be, and mark the issues that could be great as a starting point to get familiar with the project.

 ## What can I expect as a user?